Meta-Genome-Org/get_doi_metadata/README.md

-# Get bibliographic information for one DOI (in any format)
+# Get bibliographic information for one DOI

 ## Requirements
 pip3 install crossref-commons